mbradyneeley/Backup-to-Object-Storage-Pipeline/README.md

 1. (*Add that this is done for each directory in the rootDir) Archive and compress everything within the rootDir except for bam files and send to the object storage with Rclone.
 2. Find the bams that were skipped in the first step.
-3. Convert all bams to crams (Compresses down to about 60%).
+3. Convert all bams to crams.
-4. (*Add this functionality from previous tests) Send crams to object storage.
+4. Send crams to object storage.

 ## Requirements